 keep them awake for the celebration.
 The dragons are believed to sleep the rest of the year.

 It is important to remember that Chinese New Year is not only

-* Selection * Pricing * Open Year Round 7 days a week *
+We're the only Firework store in RI Open Year Round 7 days a week